Skip to Main Content

 • To import, select the repositories then click ‘Import selected repos.’
 You will then have the option of adding further information or closing the item.

-1. You can apply the embargo to the files only meaning that the description will be publicly visible but the research files themselves will not be.
-You can also apply the embargo to the whole item meaning that both the description and the research files will not be publicly available until the embargo has expired.
+1. File embargo: You can apply an embargo to the file/s only meaning that the description will be publicly visible, but the research files themselves will not be.
+You can also apply the embargo to the whole record meaning that both the description and the files will not be publicly available until the embargo has expired.

-2. You can embargo the research output either by a set period (1 month, 4 months, 6 months, 12 months or 2 years) or by using the calendar to select a specific date.
+2. Time embargo: You can embargo the research output either by a set period (1 month, 4 months, 6 months, 12 months or 2 years) or by using the calendar to select a specific embargo end date.

-By doing this you will be able to provide the publisher with a DOI for the data to be made available, without revealing any of your work until you are ready.
-You can always edit the embargo date as long as the item has not been published.
+By doing this you will be able to provide a publisher or reviewer with a DOI for the file to be made available..
+You can edit the embargo date as long as the item has not been published.

 For more information on embargoes watch the video titled 'Embargos explained'.

 Researchers need to reserve a DOI which goes in the publication.
-The researcher would also put the journal article’s DOI or URL in the References field in Federation.figshare.
+The researcher can also add the journal article’s DOI or URL in the References field in Federation.figshare.
 Upon publication of the item the DOI is activated meaning the article links to the data via figshare’s DOI, and the data links to the article by the article’s DOI or URL.
-The screenshot below shows how a researcher would do this.

 To give feedback, please email libinfo@federation.edu.au